These options govern how data is to be displayed when you run a query or display a table.

 These options need to be specified as described in Format of Date/Time Columns, except that the mmm specification is not valid.

 These options only need to be specified for Informix.
 For all other databases, the format of the date / time literals are hard-coded in AQT (see Date and Time columns for more on this).
 For Informix, the way in which date and time literals are specified is not fixed, but depends on the DBDATE or GLS_DATE environment variables.

 Binary Columns are columns which can contain non-ASCII data (in DB2 these are defined as CHAR FOR BIT DATA, in Oracle they are defined as RAW, in Sybase and SQL Server they are defined as BINARY).
-This also includes BLOB columns.
+This also includes BLOB and VARBINARY columns.

 AQT can display binary data in two formats:

 The default mode for AQT is smart.
 In this mode, AQT will display the binary columns in either ASCII mode or hex mode depending on the contents of the column – eg. it is displayed in ASCII mode if the column contains only displayable characters, otherwise it is displayed in hex mode.

 When AQT is displaying data in hex mode, this option will add a space between byte values.
 This makes the hex value more easy to read.
 Example: